PlywoodPallet/personal-portfolio/README.md

 -- increase font sizes
 -- tricky change in header/about-me layout

 - Does reducing code in each media query definition increase performance?
 Or does the existence of media queries reduce performance by a such a large fixed amount that performance gains by reduction (ex clamp, minmax, etc) are not work doing?

+- Once final hero text and image is added, motify the text size so that when the window gets smaller, text doesn't overflow while flex is still active

 ## Project Notes
 - Try designing the mobile site first